Cavity ring-down spectroscopy: Greenhouse Gas Measurement

-CRDS is widely used for high-precision measurement of greenhouse gases such as carbon dioxide (CO₂), methane (CH₄), and nitrous oxide (N₂O).
+CRDS is widely used for high-precision measurement of greenhouse gases such as carbon dioxide (CO_{2}), methane (CH_{4}), and nitrous oxide (N_{2}O).
 By measuring absorption over an optical cavity with extremely high effective path lengths, CRDS can achieve sensitivities in the parts-per-billion (ppb) to parts-per-trillion (ppt) range.

-Portable and field-deployable CRDS analyzers are now used in global atmospheric monitoring networks (e.g., NOAA, ICOS) for studying carbon fluxes, ocean–atmosphere CO₂ exchange, and long-term climate trends.
+Portable and field-deployable CRDS analyzers are now used in global atmospheric monitoring networks (e.g., NOAA, ICOS) for studying carbon fluxes, ocean–atmosphere CO_{2} exchange, and long-term climate trends.

-Because of its high sensitivity and long-term stability, CRDS has become a preferred method for calibration-free greenhouse gas monitoring and isotope ratio measurements (e.g., δ¹³C in CO₂, δD in CH₄).
+Because of its high sensitivity and long-term stability, CRDS has become a preferred method for calibration-free greenhouse gas monitoring and isotope ratio measurements (e.g., δ^{13}C in CO_{2}, δD in CH_{4}).

 Air Quality Analysis

-CRDS instruments are used in environmental and industrial settings to quantify trace gases such as ammonia (NH₃), nitrogen oxides (NO and NO₂), sulfur dioxide (SO₂), and hydrogen sulfide (H₂S).
+CRDS instruments are used in environmental and industrial settings to quantify trace gases such as ammonia (NH_{3}), nitrogen oxides (NO and NO_{2}), sulfur dioxide (SO_{2}), and hydrogen sulfide (H_{2}S).
 These compounds are key indicators of air pollution and industrial emissions.

 The high time resolution and low detection limits of CRDS make it valuable for monitoring fast-changing processes like combustion chemistry, atmospheric reactions, or livestock emissions.

-For example, CRDS-based NH₃ analyzers are commonly deployed near agricultural sites to quantify ammonia volatilization, while NO₂ and SO₂ measurements are used to track vehicular and power plant emissions.
+For example, CRDS-based NH_{3} analyzers are commonly deployed near agricultural sites to quantify ammonia volatilization, while NO_{2} and SO_{2} measurements are used to track vehicular and power plant emissions.

 Explosives Detection

 Thermal dissociation cavity ring-down spectroscopy (TD-CRDS) has emerged as an important method for detecting trace levels of explosive vapors and residues.
-In this technique, thermally decomposed explosive compounds are converted into characteristic gas-phase species such as NO₂, which are then quantified using CRDS.
+In this technique, thermally decomposed explosive compounds are converted into characteristic gas-phase species such as NO_{2}, which are then quantified using CRDS.

 The method offers parts-per-trillion sensitivity and molecular selectivity, making it effective for detecting nitrate-containing explosives, including nitroaromatic (e.g., TNT), nitramine (e.g., RDX, HMX), and nitrate ester (e.g., PETN) compounds.

 Because CRDS is an optical method, it is also well-suited to remote or standoff detection, potentially useful in security screening and forensic applications.